 As members of the United Methodist Church, we affirm that God gifts and equips all believers for ministry to heal persons, heal relations, transform social structures and change the world.
 In order to be truly alive, we embrace Jesus’ mandate to make disciples of all peoples.

 Weekly worship services are a blend of traditional and contemporary music with emphasis on the proclamation of the Word.
 Casual attire is preferred by most, but more formal attire is always appropriate.
 Sermon on the Steps is offered to children of all ages during the morning worship service.
-Junior Church is offered for ages 4 through second grade following the Sermon on the Steps.
-Nursery services are provided for infants through age 4.
+Nursery services are provided for infants through age 3.
 Holy Communion, open to all, is celebrated on the first Sunday of every month.

 Children and Youth Protection Policy

 New Hope has its roots in the German Brethren tradition.
 Members first met in homes until 1883 when the original church was built from bricks made on site across the road and was part of a 5-point charge.
 Morning services were conducted in German and evening services were conducted in English.
 In 1894 the church became affiliated with the United Brethren denomination, and with the merger of that denomination and the Evangelical Church in 1946 became New Hope EUB church.
 It was part of a two-point charge with the Lockington EUB Church.